w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum.md

 Ethereum supports smart contract development using Solidity.
 These contracts are immutable, and cannot be changed once published on-chain.

-Polkadot supports smart contracts through parachains, usually using the [ink! smart contract language](https://use.ink/), but also Solidity through Frontier-enabled parachains.
+Polkadot supports smart contracts through parachains using various smart contract languages, including Solidity through Frontier-enabled parachains.
 On Ethereum, smart contracts can call each other; however, they are fixed on-chain to the domain of Ethereum.
 On Polkadot, smart contracts can call each other in the same parachain _and_ across parachains.